 Luo Jidong Mr. Luo served as a member of the Standing Committee of the People's Political Consultative Conference of Guangdong Province, head of the Ethnic and Religious Affairs Committee of Guangdong Province and head of the Economic Committee of Guangdong Province from February 2013 and retired in February 2017.
 Mr. Luo served as the president of Guangdong Rural Credit Cooperative Union from August 2005 to May 2013.
 Mr. Luo served as the head of the Finance Office of the Government of Guangdong Province from January 2004 to July 2005.
 Mr. Luo served as the president of Guangzhou Branch of China Merchants Bank from December 1998 to December 2003.
 Mr. Luo served as the vice president of Guangzhou Branch of the People's Bank of China from November 1996 to December 1998.
-Mr. Luo joined Guiyang Branch of the People's Bank of China from December 1990 to July 1995, and the president of Guiyang Branch of the People's Bank of China from July 1995 to November 1996.
-Mr. Luo worked at Guiyang Central Branch of the People's Bank of China from June 1970 to December 1984.
+Mr. Luo joined Guiyang Branch of the People's Bank of China in January 1985 and served as the vice president of Guiyang Branch of the People's Bank of China from July 1995 to November 1996.
+Mr. Luo worked at Guiyang Central Branch of the People's Bank of China from July 1995 to November 1996.
+Mr. Luo worked at Guiyang Central Branch of the People's Bank of China from July 1995 to November 1996.
+Mr. Luo worked at Guiyang Central Branch of the People's Bank of China from July 1995 to December 1984.
 Mr. Luo graduated from the special training program of finance for cadres in Southwestern University of Finance and Economics in 1984.
 Mr. Luo obtained a master's degree in economics from Southwestern University of Finance of Economics in 1996 and a PhD degree in economics from Southwestern University of Finance and Economics in 2010.

 Zhang Jianjun Mr. Zhang served as the chief economist of Sanpower Group from March 2017 to February 2018.
 Mr. Zhang served as an economist of China Merchants Capital Investment Co., Ltd from January 2017 to February 2017.
 Mr. Zhang worked at the People's Bank of China from June 1995 to December 2016.
 During October 1996 to September 1997, Mr. Zhang attended training course at the Insurance College of New York and worked at Sumitomo Marine in New York.
 Mr. Zhang served as the vice president of Economic Department and the deputy director of the Institution of Economics of Hunan University of Finance and Economics from September 1992 to June 1995.
-Mr. Zhang served as an associate professor in Hunan University of Finance and Economics from July 1990 to September 1992.
+Mr. Zhang served as an associate professor in Hunan University of Finance and Economics from September 1992.
 Mr. Zhang served as a lecturer and associate professor in Central South University of Technology from December 1984 to July 1990.
-Mr. Zhang received a bachelor's degree in economics from Central South University of Technology in 1981, a master's degree in economics from Central South University of Technology in 1985 and a PhD degree in economics from Wuhan University in 1993.
+Mr. Zhang received a bachelor's degree in economics from Central South University in 1981, a master's degree in economics from Central South University in 1981, a master's degree in economics from Central South University in 1993.
 Mr. Zhang visited University of Colorado, Boulder as a visiting scholar from November 1993 to April 1994.